Huaguiyuan/MoTe2PhaseChangeEnergy/README.md

-# Github repository for MoTe2 phase change energy consumption paper
+# Low energy consumption phase change memory via electrostatic gating of monolayer MoTe2

 This repo contains all data and plotting files needed to generate the figures found in